buildpacks/spec/distribution.md

 The following specifies the artifact format for a buildpacks builder.

-A Builder is an OCI Image that provides a distributable build environment.
+A builder is an OCI Image that provides a distributable build environment.

 A platform supporting builders SHOULD allow users to configure the build environment for a provided builder.

 #### General Requirements

-The Builder image MUST contain an implementation of the [lifecycle](#lifecycle), and a [build-time](#build-image) environment, and MAY contain [buildpacks](#buildpackage).
+The builder image MUST contain an implementation of the [lifecycle](#lifecycle), and a [build-time](#build-image) environment, and MAY contain [buildpacks](#buildpackage).
 Platforms SHOULD use builders to ease the build process.

 #### Filesystem